ewohltman/ephemeral-roles/README.md

 When a member changes voice channels, even across Discord servers, `Ephemeral Roles` will account for the change and automatically revoke/reissue *ephemeral roles* as appropriate.
-Finally, upon a member disconnecting from all voice channels, `Ephemeral Roles` will revoke all *ephemeral roles*.
+Finally, upon a member disconnecting from all voice channels `Ephemeral Roles` will revoke all *ephemeral roles*.

 ----